Do you tolerate poor behavior?

 If you’re tired of putting your self-care on a backburner, change is possible.
 The traditional tax season with extended work weeks and long days takes a toll.
 It eventually leads to burnout.

 As a firm owner, you don’t need to follow the tax season protocol and grind it out.
-It’s simply a matter of choice and considering alternative possibilities.Put yourself in charge of your destiny.
+It’s simply a matter of choice and considering alternative possibilities.Don't let clients dictate how you run your #accounting firm.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Diane, a CPA, loves to golf.
 Well, the typical long weeks and 16 hour days during tax season kept her off the golf course.
 So, last year we created a plan to decrease her workload without lowering her tax season revenues.